miucciaknows/miucciaknows/README.md

-👋 Hi, I’m Nathalia Trazzi, or known by friends as Miuccia or Nasthy, Nat, Nathy, Nath and anything that can make my name short
+👋 Hi, I’m Nathalia Trazzi, or known by friends as Miuccia or Nasthy, Nat, Nathy, Nath and anything that can make my name short.
+🎓 Photography (From Panamericana de Artes e Design, Belas artes) 🎓 UCLA (Computer Science, approved)
+🎓 Software Analysis and Development (From Universidade Presbiteriana Mackenzie), Information system (Currently on going @ Universidade Presbiteriana Mackenzie)
 <br>
 <br>
 👀 I’m interested in C#, R, Python, Java, Swift and Javascript;